schoblex/Tire_Detection/README.md

 ---

 ## 1. Extract the ZIP Files
-Unzip the two provided `.zip` files into the project directory.
+Unzip the provided `.zip` files into the project directory.
+Make sure that `pics.z01` and `pics.zip` are being combined.
 Make sure the extracted folders are in the correct location before proceeding.

 ---